Sevenhill, South Australia: Saint Aloysius Church, seminary and college

 In 1851, at about the same time that Burr and Kranewitter established the township, the Jesuits established the current Saint Aloysius Church and Sevenhill Winery about one kilometre east, nearer the Hill River.
 Local settler Francis Weikert, who donated land for the establishment, is buried in the Sevenhill cemetery.

 In September 1851, Brother Schreiner brought some vine rootlings from Bungaree Station, beginning the Sevenhill vineyard, leading to a flourishing wine industry.

 In 1856, Saint Aloysius' College was established.
 By 1866 the college was housed in fine buildings in extensive grounds, including playing fields.
 Renowned throughout Australia, it was at that time the only Roman Catholic educational establishment in South Australia, having pupils from nearly all the other colonies of Australia.
 The college operated until 1886, by which time Catholic education was more widely available.

 Beside secular education for all creeds, the establishment included a seminary which trained young men for priesthood in the Catholic Church, which continued well after closure of the college.

 Fr.
 Julian Tenison-Woods, its first and perhaps most famous extern, prepared for ordination there under Fr.
 Joseph Tappeiner May–November 1856.
 Other secular priests who studied there were C. A. Reynolds (first Archbishop of Adelaide), Frederick Byrne (Vicar General), Frs.
 Plormel and Brecas the younger, of the Rockhampton Diocese, Peter Jorgensen, and Thomas Guilfoyle, all of whom were there for two years; and George Williams (11), Edmund O'Brien (8), and Michael O'Sullivan (5).

 Railway

 A railway line was built from Riverton to Clare in 1919 and on to Spalding in 1922.
-It closed in 1974 and the tracks were removed in the 1980s, but the alignment now carries the Riesling Trail cycling and walking path.
+The Ash Wednesday bushfires severed the track between Sevenhill and Penwortham causing the demise of the railway.
+It closed in April 1984 and the tracks were removed in 1989, but the alignment now carries the Riesling Trail cycling and walking path.